anze3db/adventofcode/README.md

  * 🔴 > 1s

-### Alternatively you can build your workflow using the AoC class
+### Alternatively, you can build your own workflow using the lower level AoC class

 ```python
 from adventofcode import AoC